Gili Islands Overview

 THINGS TO REMEMBER

 Don’t try to swim between the islands.
 They may not look that far apart but the currents that run in the channels between the islands can be very strong and unpredictable.
+There are plenty of chaep local boats to get you across.

 Never sunbathe nude or topless, and cover up away from the beach (no bikinis).
 Although it may feel like Bali, the locals are Muslims so it’s good to show some respect.